archbiology/genesis_ws/.github/pull_request_template.md

 # Credits

 ```
-// Whoever you want top public thank for the assistance in creating this PR.
+// Whoever you want to public thank for the assistance in creating this PR.
 // Example below:
 ```